asalih/express-mongodb-api/README.md

 # Example express api and mongodb geonear

-Example for searching for nearest driver of your point
+Example of searching for nearest driver of your point

 ## Install
     $ git clone https://github.com/asalih/express-mongodb-api.git